WelRow/Lucky_StartUp/README.md

-# Lucky_StartUp
+# Preparem-Startup
-The beginnings of Lucky.
+The beginnings of Preparem.